nobl9/slo-exporter/README.md

 ## Environment variables for sloctl

 For sloctl to wotk in an container set following environment variables:

 N9_PROJECT

 N9_CLIENT_ID

 N9_CLIENT_SECRET

-For specific Datasource in DataDog
+For specific Datasource in DataDog:

 DD_DS_PROJECT - DataDog Datasource Project